huy-hng/anyline.nvim/README.md

 This is my first attempt at creating neovim plugins and more importantly, my quest on creating useless plugins.

 > **Warning**
 > Highly experimental.
 > Only tested in neovide and neovim inside terminal
-> Currently no options available, but will change shortly
+> Super buggy

 ### Showcase